 Korchnoi passed the paper over the counter at a police station and defected to the West.
 To say the Soviet Union was deeply unimpressed with this would be an understatement.
 Every player from the countries of the Warsaw Pact

 -the majority of the strongest players in the world- was forbidden to play against him.

-Because all of the Eastern Bloc players were forced to forfeit when drawn to play Korchnoi, he had an easy path to winning the Candidate Series and did so, winning the right to play the champion Anatoly Karpov
+Because all of the Eastern Bloc players were forced to forfeit when drawn to play Korchnoi, he had an easy path to winning the Candidate Series and did so, earning the right to play the defending champion Anatoly Karpov

-The Soviets were sensitive that Karpov's status as champion was disputable, as he had been appointed rather than won it because Bobby Fischer
+The Soviets were sensitive that Karpov's status as champion was disputable, as he had been appointed rather than winning it because Bobby Fischer

 had vacated the title in a petulant huff.
 So when the world governing body FIDE

-ruled that Korchnoi would be world champion if Karpov refused to play, the Soviets made an exception for Karpov and allowed him to, much to the displeasure of all the rest of the Eastern Bloc players who'd been instructed to forfeit.
+ruled that Korchnoi would be declared world champion if Karpov refused to play, the Soviets made an exception for Karpov and allowed him to defend the title, much to the chagrin of the Eastern Bloc players who'd been instructed to forfeit.